-Standard MX Release 2017 - Business highlights
+Standard MT Release 2017 - Business highlights

 The annual MT Standards release ensures that the message types (MTs) exchanged by SWIFT users remain suitable for the business areas in which they are used, by enabling new business functionality and compliance with changing regulations.

 Click here to learn more about high level, business information related to the changes made to MT messages as part of Standards Release 2017 (SR 2017).